 Hearing Officer Conferences

-Hearing Officer Conferences are scheduled when a rule to show cause is filed and the Order setting the rule shall also schedule the Hearing Officer Conference in accordance with Local Court Rule Appendix 1.
-[LINK TO APPENDIX 1 OF THE LOCAL COURT RULES APPENDICES.]
+Hearing Officer Conferences are scheduled when a rule to show cause is filed seeking the incidental relief set forth above.
+The Order setting the rule shall also schedule the Hearing Officer Conference.

 In order for the Hearing Officer Process to work appropriately, it is required that parties submit certain information in advance to the Hearing Officer and to the opposing party or his counsel.
-At the time the Hearing Officer Conference is scheduled, the parties will receive a Hearing Officer Conference Order which orders the parties to submit or exchange the required information.
-See Rule 35.1 of the Local Court Rules and Appendix 1.
-[LINK TO RULE 35.1 AND APPENDIX 1 OF LOCAL COURT RULES APPENDICES.]
+At the time the Hearing Officer Conference is scheduled, the parties will receive a Hearing Officer Conference and Information Order which orders the parties to submit or exchange the required information.
 If a party fails to produce the required items, the Hearing Officer, in order to do substantial justice, may recommend that the party failing to produce the financial information be found in contempt of court with sanctions to be imposed, and/or may recommend that the matter be dismissed without prejudice and/or may recommend that good cause exists to modify the retroactivity of the award, and/or may make temporary recommendations based upon the limited information provided.
 If the Hearing Officer is unable to make a recommendation based upon the information provided, the Court may set a limited hearing for purposes of fixing temporary child support or spousal support.
 The temporary order shall be without prejudice and shall not affect claims of retroactivity except for good cause shown.

 A copy of any written recommendation rendered by the Hearing Officer shall be provided to the parties and their counsel at the time of the Hearing Officer's ruling, if present.
-The recommendation(s) of the Hearing Officer shall be filed into the record, but shall not be provided to the Judge hearing the case.
+The recommendation(s) of the Hearing Officer shall be filed into the record.
 If both parties agree to the Hearing Officer's recommendation on the day of the Hearing Officer Conference, then the Hearing Officer's recommendation shall become a final order after signature by the Judge.
-Both parties must sign a waiver to the three (3) day objection period.
+Both parties must sign a waiver to the objection period.

 If no written objection is filed with the Clerk of Court within the time and manner established, the recommendation shall become a final judgment of the Court and shall be signed by a District Judge as a final judgment.
 The judgment, after signature by a District Judge shall be served upon the parties in accordance with law.